Lower bound of Ricci flow's existence time: Perelman's pseudolocality and local Curvature estimates

 \begin{remark} {This proposition generalizes the compact case of Theorem $3.6$ in \cite{Chen} to higher dimensions.
 The observation is: we need two key facts in the proof of Theorem $3.6$ there.
 The first one is $Rc\geq 0$ during Ricci flow.
-The other one is that asymptotic volume ratios ($AVR$) of related ancient solutions with the same curvature assumptions as initial metric are $0$.
+The other one is that asymptotic volume ratios of related ancient solutions with the same curvature assumptions as initial metric are $0$.
 When we can get these two facts from initial condition, our proof follows the lines given in the proof of Theorem $3.6$ in \cite{Chen}, although a number of modifications are necessary.
+Similar result as (\ref{3.2.2}) was previously obtained in Proposition $4.6$ of \cite{CW}, although our proof is somewhat different from theirs. } \end{remark}